The R2Bucket bindings to use

 }

-option to limit how many results you get back in the files
+Use the limit option to limit how many results you get back in the files array.

 Remove the file with the given key from storage.